 Insurance companies employ adjusters who drive around Long Island.
 They show up at accident scenes and offer settlements on the spot to accident victims in an effort to save money.
 Your claim is almost certainly worth much more than an adjuster will offer you.
 Do not sign anything without first consulting with an attorney.
 You could be signing your rights away.

-Contact the Long Island car accident lawyers at the Law Office of Cohen & Jaffe, LLP, now for a free case evaluation.
+Speak to a Long Island car accident lawyer from The Law Office of Cohen & Jaffe, LLP, now for a free case evaluation.
 If you are unable to come to us, we can come to you.